COVID-19 notice: How we keep you safe

 Are cockroaches dangerous?

-Cockroaches are considered dangerous because they can carry microorganisms that can cause Salmonella, Listeriosis, Staphylococcus, Streptococcus, Cholera, Dysentery, Hepatitis, Typhoid and E.coli infections, transferring harmful microorganisms to your food and resulting in serious illnesses.
+Cockroaches pose a significant danger due to their ability to transport microorganisms that lead to illnesses such as Salmonella, Listeriosis, Staphylococcus, Streptococcus, Cholera, Dysentery, Hepatitis, Typhoid, and E.coli infections.
+Unfortunately, these harmful microorganisms can be transferred to your food and cause severe illnesses.
 In addition, they can trigger allergies or asthma attacks in susceptible people; up to 60% of asthma sufferers who live in cities are allergic to cockroaches.

 Can cockroaches fly?